liesjacobs/WFE_practicals/practical1/understandinggradients.md

 ### Exercise 3: Understanding the Gradient : how process influences form

 In this exercise we will actually *use* data from earth engine to gain insight in a real-life question:
-How can we explain the remarkable gradient in land cover (and related agricultural practices) along the West-Coast of the USA (see slides 32-33 course 1)
+How can we explain the remarkable gradient in land cover (and related agricultural practices) along the West-Coast of the USA (see slides 32-33 course 1)¬

-> step 1: make a new Script in Earth engine, and give it an appropriate name (e.g. transects)
+> step 1: make a new Script in Earth engine, and give it an appropriate name (e.g. transects)¬